Pioneer Life in Kansas

 “Pioneers in Kansas,” mural by J. Ward Lockwood.

 Comforts of Life Receive Little Attention.
 The seven territorial years had brought freedom to Kansas.
 However, the struggle left the pioneers little time or strength to build better homes, improve their farms, or establish public institutions.
 The energy that might have accomplished these things had been given to fighting and politics.
-When Kansas became a state, the people had almost as few of the comforts of life as when they first came to the territory.
+When Kansas became a state, the people had almost as few comforts of life as when they first came to the territory.
 A few had little idea of the hardships and privations of frontier life, and others believed such conditions would last a short time.
 Many of these, of course, grew discouraged and returned to their eastern homes.
 But the great body of Kansas pioneers had come with the twofold purpose of securing homes and making a free state and were not to be discouraged.
 They had come to stay.

 followed.